Students selected for the TIDE Program will come to the University of Delaware for two weeks.

 The TIDE Program is an academic learning experience and participants are expected to participate fully in classroom experience and perform the work required outside the class, too.
 Students will have the opportunity to visit the College of Earth, Ocean, and Environment research vessels and laboratories, collect samples in the Delaware Bay, design and run experiments, and present projects.

 Our team of qualified instructors will expose TIDE participants to the following topics:

 We will visit the C-SHEL lab, and have a chance to control underwater autonomous vehicles (AUV's).
 We will learn about rip tides in the Ocean Engineering Lab, look at the impact of rain on waves in the Air-Sea Interaction Lab, and look at microscopic plants and animals that we collect from the Delaware Bay.
-Students will also tour our state of the are research vessel the R/V Hugh R. Sharp and do work on our small boat fleet.
+Students will also tour our state of the are research vessel the R/V Hugh R. Sharp and do work on the R/V Joanne Daiber.